 As a result of these board changes, our board of directors consists of six (6) directors, four (4) of whom are independent within the meaning of Nasdaq's rules except that Mr. Chippindale will not be determined to meet the independence requirements applicable to our audit committee due to certain fees to which he is entitled.
-For a discussion of certain consideration relating to transactions with Mr. Chippindale, see the section entitled "Certain Relationships and Related Party Transactions - Transactions with Related Persons" in this prospectus.
+For a discussion of certain consideration relating to transactions with Mr. Chippindale, see the section entitled Item 13 "Certain Relationships and Related Party Transactions, and Director Independence - Transactions with Related Persons".